amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ### Components

 Resource bindings are implemented by components.
+Bindings are contributed by the community and are written in Go.
+So if you need to integrate with some external messaging system for which no Dapr binding exists yet, you can create one yourself.
+Check out the [Dapr components-contrib repo](https://github.com/dapr/components-contrib) to see how you can contribute a binding.

 You configure bindings using a component configuration file.
-Here's an example for a Twitter binding:
+Here's an example configuration for the Twitter binding:

 ```yaml
 apiVersion: dapr.io/v1alpha1